EmbeddedPioneer/Standing-Desk/README.md

 1. **Inputs**:
    - **Power Supply**: 12V or 24V (Depends on DC motor model) and GND.
    - **Control Switches**:
-     - 2 switches for UP and DOWN.
+     - 2 Switches for UP and DOWN.
-     - 1 switch for Homing To the Min Position .
+     - 1 Switch for Homing To the Min Position .
+     - 1 Switch to save the current position.
-     - 1 switch to select the Mode (Saved Position).
+     - 1 Switch to select the Mode (Saved Position).
      - 1 Endstop to detects the Min Position when Homing.
      - 1 Optical Endstop to calculate the travel from the Min position to the current position.
 2. **Outputs**: